Les Agnettes station

-Les Agnettes (/fr/) is a station on Line 13 of the Paris Métro.
-In the future, it will also be served by Paris Metro Line 15.
-It is situated on the line's northwestern branch, under Rue Robert Dupont and the Rue des Bas, on the border of the communes of Gennevilliers and Asnières-sur-Seine in Hauts-de-Seine.
+Les Agnettes (/fr/) is a station on line 13 of the Paris Métro.
+In the future, it will also be served by line 15 as part of the Grand Paris Express network.
+It is situated on the line's northwestern branch, under rue Robert Dupont and rue des Bas, on the border of the communes of Gennevilliers and Asnières-sur-Seine in Hauts-de-Seine.

+It is named after the nearby street, rue des Agnettes.

 Location

 The station is located at the crossroads of the D11 and D19 roads in the Hauts-de-Seine.

 History

+The station opened on 14 June 2008 with the line extension from Gabriel Péri to Les Courtilles.
+The extension comprised 1.88km of new track and two new stations, including Les Agnettes, with construction having started in 2004 at a cost of €158 million, after a declaration of public utility on 31 January 2002.
+The new section was projected to serve 23,000 passengers at the time.

+In 2019, the station was used by 2,309,419 passengers, making it the 224th busiest of the Métro network out of 302 stations.

+In 2020, the station was used by 1,283,180 passengers amidst the COVID-19 pandemic, making it the 200th busiest of the Métro network out of 304 stations.

-The station opened on 14 June 2008 with the completion of the extension of Line 13 from Gabriel Péri to Les Courtilles.
-It is named after the neighbourhood street, the Rue des Agnettes.
-In 2013, it was used by 2,368,284 passengers, making it the 228th busiest Métro station out of 302.
-In 2019, 2,309,419 travelers entered this station, making it the 225th busiest Métro station out of 302.
+In 2021, the station was used by 1,890,356 passengers, making it the 189th busiest of the Métro network out of 304 stations.